Home CARNIVORE PLAN 16-Week Carnivore Diet Plan – Week 1: Preparation

 If you would like to fix a specific health issue and suspect food to be the cause, the inverted pyramid method is probably better because it is simpler to implement and quicker to pinpoint problematic food compared to the pyramid method.

 As mentioned in the overview post, the focus of this series is to help people who have some underlying health issues or want to lose weight.
-Therefore, we will focus on the inverted pyramid method which is more suitable for such purpose.
+Therefore, we will focus on the inverted pyramid method which is better suited for such goals.

 5. Clear Out Your Fridge and Pantry

-Once you’ve decided on the time you are going to start the carnivore diet, you will need to clear your fridge and pantry of all plant food and processed food and only keep unprocessed animal-based food, e.g. keeping only beef and other ruminant meat.
+Once you’ve decided on the time you are going to start the carnivore diet, you will need to clear your fridge and pantry of all plant-based food and processed food and only keep unprocessed animal-based food, i.e. keeping only beef, other ruminant meat, and their organ meats if you happen to have any.

-You can either store those foods somewhere out of the way or give them away.
+You can choose to discard these foods, store them out of sight, or give them away.

-However, if you have a partner or a family who are not joining you in this experiment, you will have to keep those foods and need to mentally prepare yourself in order to deal with cravings for non-carnivore food.
+However, if you live with a partner or family members who won’t be joining you in this experiment, you’ll need to keep those foods accessible.
+In that case, it’s important to mentally prepare yourself to handle potential cravings for non-carnivore foods.

 5. Stock Up on Meat and Organ Meats

 For now, just get any fatty cuts of ruminant meat like beef, lamb, bison, buffalo, roo, goat, etc. that you enjoy and can afford.
 Don’t worry about grass-fed or grain-fed meat right now, you will test that out later.
 If you are on a budget, get any cheap cut of ruminant meat.
-Ground meat is perfectly fine too.
+Budget ground beef is perfectly fine too.

 If you have never cooked before, no problem, cooking on the carnivore diet is super simple and probably the last thing you have to worry about.